-Camect Go is an optional subscription service that adds internet-based features to the Camect Home recorder such as easy remote viewing, alert notifications by email, shared video access, and cloud backup of alert video.
+Camect Go is an optional subscription service that adds internet-based features to the Camect Home recorder, such as easy remote viewing, alert notifications by email, sharing capabilities, and cloud backup of alert video.

-- Camect Cloud use is free for your first two cameras, for the lifetime of your Camect Home recorder.
+- For pre-launch units, Camect Go is free for your first two cameras, for the lifetime of your Camect Home recorder.

 - Additional cameras cost $2/month each until you have 5 cameras.
 Beyond that, extra cameras cost $1/month.

-We hope you’ll love our service, but just in case, we offer hassle-free online cancellation of future Camect Cloud billing at any time.
+We hope you’ll love our service, but just in case, we offer hassle-free online cancellation of future Camect Go billing at any time.